axone-protocol/axoned/README.md

 `okp4d` follows the [Semantic Versioning 2.0.0](https://semver.org/) to determine when and how the version changes.

+## Bug reports & feature requests

+If you notice anything not behaving how you expected, if you would like to make a suggestion or would like to request a new feature, please open a [**new issue**](https://github.com/okp4/okp4d/issues/new/choose).
+We appreciate any help you're willing to give!

+> Don't hesitate to ask if you are having trouble setting up your project repository, creating your first branch or
+> configuring your development environment.
+Mentors are here to help!

 [Cosmos SDK]: https://v1.cosmos.network/sdk
 [Docker]: https://www.docker.com/
 [Go]: https://go.dev